 We process product changes (design and development changes) and significant changes to the QM system according to the SOP xxx (see applicable SOP).

-Medical devices must be labeled with a (name the ) in order to be placed on the EU market.
-The CE marking shall only be applied to the medical devices by name of the company under specific conditions.
-The SOP xxx (see applicable SOP) describes the CE marking process and how we ensure that we comply with the respective conditions.
+Medical devices must be labeled with a (name the )(name the applicable regulatory requirements) in order to be placed on the xx market.
+Or link to an SOP.
+The SOP xxx (see applicable SOP) describes the xx marking process and how we ensure that we comply with the respective conditions.

 If you place IVD on the market, use xxx (see applicable SOP).